drhelius/Gearsystem/README.md

 ## Tips

 - *BIOS*: Gearsystem can run with or without a BIOS.
 You can optionally load a BIOS and enable it.
 It is possible to run the title included in the BIOS by setting *Media Slot* to *None* in the *Emulator* menu.
 This will emulate a machine without any media plugged in.
-- *Overscan*: For a precise representation of the original image using Overscan Top+Bottom and 4:3 Display Aspect Ratio is recommended.
+- *Overscan*: For a precise representation of the original image select Overscan `Top+Bottom` and Aspect Ratio `Standard (4:3 DAR)`.
 Game Gear will ignore any overscan settings.
 - *Mouse Cursor*: Automatically hides when hovering main output window or when Main Menu is disabled.
 - *Portable Mode*: Create an empty file named `portable.ini` in the same directory as the application binary to enable portable mode.
 - *Debug Symbols*: The emulator always tries to load a symbol file at the same time a rom is being loaded.
 For example, for ```path_to_rom_file.sms``` it tries to load ```path_to_rom_file.sym```.
 It is also possible to load a symbol file using the GUI or using the CLI.